Tech-mohankrishna/pes_asic_class/README.md

 # Day 5
-# Combinational and Sequential Optimizations
+# COMBINATIONAL AND SEQUENTIAL OPTIMIZATIONS
 [Back to main](#table-of-contents)
 <br>